bdiev/WheatMagnateBot/README.md

 - Eating is handled via `bot.equip()` and `bot.consume()`.
 - Player scanning runs on a 1s interval and tracks enter/leave events with a Set.
 - Interval timers are cleared on spawn and end to avoid multiple active timers.
-- Kick reason is properly displayed: if an object, it's JSON stringified; if a string, shown as-is.
+- Disconnect and kick reasons are properly displayed: chat components are parsed to plain text for readability.
 - During server restarts (detected at 9 AM Kyiv time), reconnection waits 5 minutes instead of 15 seconds to prevent notification spam.

 ## Running the Bot (Windows)